(This page revised October 28, 2022)

 (also folded-under nib) A cheap nib design used for third-tier pens, primarily in the first half of the 20th century.
 A rolled-under nib is made of steel without iridium tipping; the tips of the tines are bent under to provide a rounded writing pad, as illustrated below.
 See also butterfly nib, spoon nib.

 (also roller ball) A very small wheel or rolling ball affixed to the end of a clip to provide smoother entry into and exit from the user’s pocket.
-The roller clip illustrated to the right is on a 1920s Wahl Gregg pen.
+The roller clip illustrated below is on a 1920s Wahl Gregg pen.
 See also clip.

-A lacquer pattern (shown to the right) designed to simulate the appearance of burled brier wood; used by Parker (Sonnet), Sheaffer (Targa), Caran d’Ache (Genève), and others.
+A lacquer pattern (shown below) designed to simulate the appearance of burled brier wood; used by Parker (Sonnet), Sheaffer (Targa), Caran d’Ache (Genève), and others.
 Ronce is usually a light reddish brown with darker grain markings that resemble the natural coloring of the wood, but some manufacturers have produced pens featuring red, green, and other non-natural ronce colors.

 (also Rose-Glow, colloquially Roseglow) Arguably the most collectible of the striated colors that appeared on Sheaffer’s Balance.
 Used from 1936 to 1939, the color is called Rose-Glow in the 1936 catalog and Rose Glow in 1937 and 1938.
 Sheaffer discontinued Rose Glow and introduced Carmine, a more vibrant hue, in the 1939 catalog.
 See also Carmine.

 (also pink gold) An alloy of gold, copper, and silver in which copper is predominant; has a salmon-pink color.
 Frequently used decoratively together with yellow or green gold as shown on the Parker “51” Empire cap below.
 See also gold, green gold.